 Assaulting a Police Officer

-You are guilty of assaulting a police officer if you cause physical injury to an officer by:
+A person is guilty of assaulting a police officer if they cause physical injury to an officer in the following ways:

 - Throwing objects such as rocks at an officer.